jomolesk/reference-architectures/docs/virtual-machines-windows/single-vm.md

 ## Availability considerations

-As noted above, there is no SLA for a single VM.
-To get the SLA, you must deploy multiple VMs into an availability set.
+For higher availabiility, deploy multiple VMs in an availability set.
+This also provides a higher [service level agreement][vm-sla] (SLA).

 Your VM may be affected by [planned maintenance][planned-maintenance] or [unplanned maintenance][manage-vm-availability].
 You can use [VM reboot logs][reboot-logs] to determine whether a VM reboot was caused by planned maintenance.